vmdanilov/TextFlow/README.md

 - Sort Lines in Descending Order
 - Unordered List
 - Ordered List
+- Copy to Clipboard\*

 Note: by default, TextFlow removes any formatting from the text.

+\* – Some contenteditable fields in browsers ignore TextFlow output and paste from Clipboard.
+Include this option to fix the issue.

 ## Install